-Purpose: The purpose of this examination is to assess the candidate's professional knowledge, skills, abilities and judgment (KSAJ's) as applied in clinical treatment procedures that are a representative sample of the services that are provided in the practice of general dentistry, based on the criticality of the procedure to the patient's systemic and oral health and the frequency with which that service is provided in general practice.
+Purpose: The purpose of this examination is to assess the candidate's professional knowledge, skills, abilities and judgment (KSAJ's) as applied in clinical treatment procedures that are a representative sample of the services that are provided by a dental therapist, based on the criticality of the procedure to the patient's systemic and oral health and the frequency with which that service is provided in general practice.

-CRDTS: The Central Regional Dental Testing Service, Inc. (hereinafter abbreviated as CRDTS) is an independent testing agency which administers clinical competency examinations in dentistry and dental hygiene on behalf of its member and participating states.
+CRDTS: The Central Regional Dental Testing Service, Inc. (hereinafter abbreviated as CRDTS) is an independent testing agency which administers clinical competency examinations for the dental profession on behalf of its member and participating states.
 Regional testing agencies contract with individual state boards of dentistry to administer the clinical examination required for licensure in those states.
 Regional testing agencies do not have the authority to license individuals or to implement policy that goes beyond the laws of its member states.
 Regional testing agencies should not be confused with state boards of dentistry.